Oktaliem/OWASPZAPOdooGauge/README.md

 Gauge Test
-specs : A specification is a business test case which describes a particular feature of the application that needs testing. reports : Gauge test report concepts : Concepts provide the ability to combine re-usable, logical groups of steps into a single unit.
+specs : A specification is a business test case which describes a particular feature of the application that needs testing. reports : Gauge test report (html) concepts : Concepts provide the ability to combine re-usable, logical groups of steps into a single unit.

 TestNG Test